-Washington, D.C., February 4, 2019 – The Association of American Veterinary Medical Colleges (AAVMC) has named Dr. Gerald W. Parker, Jr. from the Texas A&M University College of Veterinary Medicine and Biomedical Sciences as the recipient of the 2019 Senator John Melcher, DVM Leadership in Public Policy Award.
+Washington, D.C., February 4, 2019 – The American Association of Veterinary Medical Colleges (AAVMC) has named Dr. Gerald W. Parker, Jr. from the Texas A&M University College of Veterinary Medicine and Biomedical Sciences as the recipient of the 2019 Senator John Melcher, DVM Leadership in Public Policy Award.

 The award, established in 2007, is presented to current or former faculty, staff, or students at an AAVMC member institution to recognize leadership in public policy that advances veterinary medical education and success in advocating for veterinary medical education on a national or international scale.